mvolkmann/context-easy/README.md

 ## SessionStorage

+Typically React state is lost when users refresh the browser.
-By default, all the context state is automatically saved in `sessionStorage` as a JSON string on every state change.
+To avoid this, `sessionStorage` is used to save all the context state as a JSON string on every state change.
+This is throttled so `sessionStorage` is not updated more frequently than once per second.
-This is automatically reloaded into the context state if the browser is refreshed to avoid losing state.
+The state in `sessionStorage` is automatically reloaded into the context state if the browser is refreshed.

 To opt out of this behavior, pass an options object to `EasyProvider` as follows: